mom-ocean/MOM5/doc/web/user_guide.md

 The ocean/ice grid specification file is generated by executing the `ocean_grid_generator` utility.
 The `ocean_grid_generator` utility generates the horizontal grid, vertical grid, and topography.
 A C-shell script is provided to compile relevant code to generate and run the executable to produce the grid file.
 To create the desired grid and topography, setting namelist options within the runscript is needed.

-The horizontal grid can be conventional lon-lat spherical grid or a reprojected rotated tripolar grid (R. Murray, "Explicit generation of orthogonal grids for ocean models", 1996, J.Comp.Phys., v.
+The horizontal grid can be conventional lon-lat spherical grid or a reprojected rotated tripolar grid (R. Murray, [Explicit generation of orthogonal grids for ocean models](http://www.sciencedirect.com/science/article/pii/S0021999196901369), 1996, J.Comp.Phys., v.
 126, p.
 251-273.).
 The choice is controlled by the namelist option `tripolar grid` (true for tripolar grid and false for lon-lat spherical grid).
 Note that Cartesian beta-plane and f-plane geometries are set up within MOM, not within the grid generation preprocessing steps discussed here (see `ocean_core/ocean_grids.F90` for beta-plane and f-plane namelist options).

 The `grid_spec` file contains the following horizontal grid information: geographic location of T, E, C and N-cell (Tracer, East, Corner, and North cells), half and full cell lengths (in meters), rotation information between logical (i.e., grid oriented) and geographic east of cell.
 The complete description of the horizontal grid and namelist option is available in hgrid